 | Access Attempts | Security monitoring | 1 year | Security team |

 Different interested parties prefer different channels.
-Investors might want quarterly PDF reports delivered via email.
-Customers might prefer real-time dashboards accessible through web portals.
+Investors might want quarterly PDF reports delivered by email.
+Customers might prefer real-time dashboards accessed through web portals.
 Regulators typically require specific formats submitted through designated platforms.

 The trend in 2025 is toward multi-channel transparency, where the same underlying data gets formatted and delivered through various channels based on recipient preferences.
-This approach maximizes reach while minimizing redundant effort.
+This maximizes reach while cutting duplicate effort.

 Key Insight: The most effective transparency programs offer people involved choice in how they receive information.
 Some people want detailed reports; others prefer executive summaries.
 Some want monthly updates; others are fine with quarterly.
 Flexibility in delivery enhances engagement.

 Performance metrics tell you what’s working, what’s broken, and where opportunities lie.
 Benchmarking helps you understand how you stack up against competitors and industry standards.
-Together, they provide the insights needed for continuous improvement.
+Together, they give you the insight you need to keep improving.

 Not all metrics matter equally.
-The key is identifying which KPIs actually drive business outcomes rather than just generating impressive-looking dashboards.
+The key is identifying which KPIs actually drive business outcomes rather than just filling impressive-looking dashboards.

-For directory ecosystems, I’ve found these KPIs consistently provide workable insights:
+For directory ecosystems, these KPIs consistently give me useful insights:

 - Listing accuracy rate (percentage of listings with correct, current information)